Diocese of Muro Lucano: The Napoleonic disruption and restoration

-From 1806–1808, Naples was occupied by the French, and Joseph Bonaparte was made king, after Napoleon had deposed King Ferdinand IV.
+From 1806 to 1808, Naples was occupied by the French, and Joseph Bonaparte was made king, after Napoleon had deposed King Ferdinand IV.
 Joseph Bonaparte was succeeded by Joachim Murat, from 1808 until the fall of Napoleon in 1815.
 Pope Pius VII was a prisoner of Napoleon in France from 1809 to 1815, and was both unable and unwilling to make new episcopal appointments.
 The French expelled all members of the mendicant orders, friars and nuns, and their property was confiscated for the "benefit of the people".
 The Jesuits were expelled from the kingdom; colleges of canons were also disbanded and their property seized.

 Following the extinction of the Napoleonic Kingdom of Italy, the Congress of Vienna authorized the restoration of the Papal States and the Kingdom of Naples.
 Since the French occupation had seen the abolition of many Church institutions in the Kingdom, as well as the confiscation of most Church property and resources, it was imperative that Pope Pius VII and King Ferdinand IV reach agreement on restoration and restitution.
 Ferdinand, however, was not prepared to accept the pre-Napoleonic situation, in which Naples was a feudal subject of the papacy.
 Neither was he prepared to accept the large number of small dioceses in his kingdom; following French intentions, he demanded the suppression of fifty dioceses.
 Lengthy, detailed, and acrimonious negotiations ensued.
 On 17 July 1816, King Ferdinand issued a decree, in which he forbade the reception of any papal document without prior reception of the royal exequatur.
 This meant that prelates could not receive bulls of appointment, consecration, or installation without the king's permission.

 A concordat was finally signed on 16 February 1818, and ratified by Pius VII on 25 February 1818.
 Ferdinand issued the concordat as a law on 21 March 1818.
 The re-erection of the dioceses of the kingdom and the ecclesiastical provinces took more than three years.
 The right of the king to nominate the candidate for a vacant bishopric was recognized, as in the Concordat of 1741, subject to papal confirmation (preconisation).
 On 27 June 1818, Pius VII issued the bull De Ulteriore, in which the metropolitan church of Conza was reconstituted.
 It was to have as suffragans the dioceses of S. Angelo dei Lombardi, Laquedonia, and Muro Lucano.